Method 1 – Insert Single Row with Values

 If C = "" Then Exit Sub

-These lines show an input box that asks the user to submit the necessary data, and then check if they entered anything.
-If they did not, the subroutine will exit.
+These lines show an input box that asks the user to submit the necessary data and then checks whether they entered anything.
+If they do not, the subroutine will exit.

 Dim addedRow As ListRow